 Conklin said Brown has stayed out of trouble in the year since being charged.

-The defense attorney asked for a shorter probation
+The defense attorney asked for a shorter probation period for Brown, but the judge instead went with the prosecutor's request.

 The Berkshire District Attorney's Office said their plea offer was partially based on the defendant's lack of a criminal record.